 What we are interested in, is what and how you think, and how you interact with us in the space of respectful, honest, and thoughtful discourse.
-We hope to iteratively [re]model and reflect the “kind of person that we are” vis-a-vis the ways in which we continually interact–in process–with one another and ourselves..
+We hope to iteratively [re]model the “kind of person that we are” vis-a-vis the ways in which we continually interact–in process–with one another and ourselves..

 Let’s start talking.